mkmasudrana806/Food-recipe/client.md

 ### Features of This Porjects

-1. chefs with recipes show
+1. Chefs with recipes show
 2. Private Route
 3. Firebase Authentication system with provider login system
-4. Mobile, Tablet, Ipad, laptop and desktop 100% responsive
+4. Mobile, Tablet, iPad, laptop, and desktop 100% responsive
-5. recipe view with chef and chef all the recipes show
+5. Recipe view with chef and chef all the recipes show
-6. print blogs as pdf
+6. Print blogs as pdf
 7. active route

-### Dicussion of this projects
+### Discussion of this project

-I have developed a coocking web application. in this application i have addedd some chefs and with their recipes.
+I have developed a cooking web application. in this application i have addedd some chefs and with their recipes.

-in the home page having chefs section, recipes, client testmonial and footer and services section by default.
+in The home page has a chefs section, recipes, client testimonials and a footer and services section by default.

-In header section have `Home `, `Chefs`, and `Recipes` as well as `Blogs`, `log out`, `register` and `profile icons`.
+In the header section have `Home `, `Chefs`, and `Recipes` as well as `Blogs`, `Log out`, `Register` and `Profile icons`.

-In Log in and register form has toggle button and `forgot password` system and sign in with `google and github` system.
+In Log in and Register form has a toggle button and a `forgot password` system and sign in with `Google and GitHub` systems.

-In the view recipes section has some features like when a user click on a recipe to see to the details then the recipe details page will be showed details of this recipe as well as all the recipe from the same chef will be showd in left side.
+In the view recipes section has some features like when a user click on a recipe to see to the details. the recipe details page will show details of this recipe as well all the recipes from the same chef will be shown on the left side.